-- Contact details for the credit reporting agencies that provided information (Rentler uses Experian) so that an applicant can obtain a free copy of the credit report used to make a decision.
+- Contact details for the credit reporting agencies and screening facilitation companies (i.e. TransUnion and Rentler) that provided information so that an applicant can obtain a free copy of the credit report used to make a decision.

 - A notice to an applicant that they have the right to dispute the accuracy of the information provided by the agency and can receive a free report from the agency upon request within 60 days.

 - A statement declaring that the agency that supplied the report did not make the decision to take the adverse action and cannot give the specific reasons for it.